surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   * Consistently use constants for scenes, oscillators and so on, rather than magic numbers "2" and "3" and so on
   * Purged unused/obsolete graphical assets from the codebase
   * Turned on "warnings are errors" on all platforms
+  * Fix some edge case threading problems which were exposed in high stress (rapid FX swap or rapid VST3 preset reset) cases